On two families of Nekrasov-Okounkov type formulas: Preliminaries

 where $\{c^{\lambda}_{\mu \nu}\}$ are the Littlewood-Richardson coefficients defined by $s_{\mu} s_{\nu}=\sum_{\lambda} c^{\lambda}_{\mu \nu} s_{\lambda}$.
 Since $c^\lambda_{\mu \nu}=0$ unless $|\lambda|=|\mu|+|\nu|$, $s_{\lambda/\mu}$ is a homogeneous polynomial of degree $|\lambda|-|\mu|$.

-In this paper, the evaluations of Schur functions are always for $x_i$ variables if there is no other interpretation.
-That is to say,
+In this paper, the evaluations of Schur functions are always with respect to the $x_i$ variables unless otherwise specified.
+That is,

 denotes the evaluation of $s_\lambda$ at $x_i=a_i$, where $(a_1,a_2,...)$ is a sequence of numbers or formal variables.
-The general evaluations of Schur function may make no sense since $s_\lambda$ is just a formal function.
+In general, the evaluations of Schur functions may not be well-defined since $s_\lambda$ is a formal function.
 However, the special evaluations used in the theory of topological vertex are always meaningful \cite{AKMV}.
-A very useful case is the following. denote by $\rho=(-1/2,-3/2,...)$ and $q^{\rho}=(q^{-1/2},q^{-3/2},...)$, then by I.3.Example 1 in \cite{Mac}, we have
+A useful case is the following.
+Let $\rho=(-1/2,-3/2,...)$ and $q^{\rho}=(q^{-1/2},q^{-3/2},...)$, then by I.3 Example 1 in \cite{Mac}, we have